 <ESA_QUESTION_ESG_5>

-In our view, the RTS explains sufficiently clearly how equities of investee companies and different categories of bonds’ proceeds should enter into the numerator of the calculation.
+In our view, the RTS explains sufficiently clearly how equities of investee companies and different categories of bonds’ proceeds should enter the numerator of the calculation.
 We expect that Taxonomy alignments will provide FMPs an extra tool to assess portfolio exposure to companies, thereby they understand where they could most influence.

 <ESA_QUESTION_ESG_5>